 Kati Kuitto, "From Social Security to Social Investment?
 Compensating and Social Investment Welfare Policies in a Life-Course Perspective."
 Journal of European Social Policy vol. 26, no. 5 (2016).
-Kees van Kersbergen and Jonas Kraft, "De-universalization and Selective Social Investment in

-Scandinavia?" in Anton Hemerijck, ed., The Uses of Social Investment (Oxford University Press, 2017).
 Giuliani Bonoli, "The Political Economy of Active Labour Market Policy."
 Politics & Society vol. 38, no. 4 (2010).